iHeronGH/EoF-The-Lost-Continent/README.md

 You can find the updated datapack repository [here](https://github.com/iHeronGH/Elytras-of-Fire) (repository is privated for now!).
 Thank you for showing an interest in my works!

-# EoF: The Lost Continent
+# EoF: The Lost Continent Legacy
 This Minecraft datapack aims to recreate the world of "Wings of Fire" by author Tui T. Sutherland in-game!

 How to Install: